BrandiATMuhkuh/brandiatmuhkuh.github.com/source/projects/index.markdown

 ## Talk with a chatbot
 {% img shadowImg /images/projects/robot.jpg 300 %}
-This is a proove of concept where I use only client side HRML5 tools so you can use your voice to chat with a chatbot.
-It should run with every modern browser, but not on mobile browsers (Mobile browser have a securit feature for recording a voice).
+This is a prove of concept where I use only client side HTML5 tools so you can use your voice to chat with a chatbot.
+It should run with every modern browser, but not on mobile browsers (Mobile browser have a security feature for recording a voice).
 You can try it here https://googledrive.com/host/0BydzO1mEr3HlSEpOdFJNQVpzZms/index.html

 **Technologies Used**